eegeo/eegeo-phonegap/README.md

 6. Xcode:
 *https://developer.apple.com/xcode*

-### eegeo.js and leaflet.css:
+### wrld.js and leaflet.css:

-1. Download eegeo.js from *https://cdn-webgl.eegeo.com/eegeojs/early_access/latest/eegeo.js* and replace eegeo.js with the downloaded one in ````<PROJECT>/www/js/```` directory.
+1. Download wrld.js from *https://cdn-webgl.wrld3d.com/wrldjs/early_access/latest/wrld.js* and replace wrld.js with the downloaded one in ````<PROJECT>/www/js/```` directory.

 2. Download leaflet.css from *https://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.7/leaflet.css* replace leaflet.css3 with the downloaded one in ````<PROJECT>/www/css/```` directory.

-### eeGeo API Key:
+### WRLD API Key:

-In order to use the eeGeo 3D Maps API, you must sign up for a free developer account at https://www.eegeo.com/developers.
-After signing up, you'll be able to create an [API key](https://www.eegeo.com/developers/apikeys) for your apps.
+In order to use the WRLD 3D Maps API, you must sign up for a free developer account at https://www.wrld3d.com/developers.
+After signing up, you'll be able to create an [API key](https://www.wrld3d.com/developers/apikeys) for your apps.

-After signing up for a developer account and creating an API key, add it to the PhoneGap app [index.html file](https://github.com/eegeo/eegeo-phonegap/blob/master/www/index.html) by replacing ````<EEGEO_APP_KEY_HERE>```` with your key.
+After signing up for a developer account and creating an API key, add it to the PhoneGap app [index.html file](https://github.com/wrld3d/wrld-phonegap/blob/master/www/index.html) by replacing ````<EEGEO_APP_KEY_HERE>```` with your key.

 ###Building PhoneGap on various platforms: